 During the first months of the Neuroscience Program, students participate in a series of methods courses to introduce them to principles and practical aspects of basic scientific techniques and the handling of model organisms.
 The methods courses comprise the following topics:

 I Neuroanatomy

 - histology and development of the brain

 - cytology of the cortex (EM)

+- human brain

+- spinal cord/cerebellum

+- basal ganglia

 - sensory systems

-- neuronal stem cells

 - hippocampus

+- immunocytochemistry

-- monamine systems
+- invertebrate model systems (insects, leech, C. elegans)

-- human brain

-- spinal cord/cerebellum

-- anatomy of leech nervous system, behaviour of leeches

 II Membrane Physiology and Neurophysiology